jkroonza/maildirmerge/README.md

 the timestamp in the filename correlates with the Date: header.

 ## maildirmerge
-Was written as a kind of "quick fix" to emrge maildirs semi intelligently.
+Was written as a kind of "quick fix" to merge maildirs semi intelligently.
 The idea here was that we've got a mix of IMAP and POP3 users, a domain migrated and we ended up in a situation where users had two separate mailboxes that needed to be merged.
 The normal strategy is to just copy all mail over the